soapdog/patchfox/docs/README.md

 * Mastodon: [@soapdog@toot.cafe](https://toot.cafe/@soapdog)
 * Twitter: [@soapdog](http://twitter.com/soapdog/)

+# Privacy Policy

+This add-on is a client for a decentralization platform called Secure Scuttlebutt.
+As a social platform it is up to the user to post data that will be made available to the larger network.
+This add-on doesn't initiate any content sharing on its own.
+All data shared is initiated by the user and requires confirmation before posting.

 # Sponsorship

 Do you want a decentralized internet too?
 Are you worried about the loss of net neutrality and realized that radical decentralization is the way to fight back?
 If you want to make a financial contribution to help me fund development of this and other dex focused software, I would love to receive contributions through these channels: